BenchLabs/bench-technology-handbook/culture-and-principles.md

 This time, the manager steps right into the uncomfortable situation, and doesn't let the engineer off the hook for de-prioritizing their own growth.
 Notice that this is done with respect and compassion—there is no blame placed, and it is phrased in a supportive manner.
 As a result the engineer gets fired up by suddenly seeing that they can make space for their own growth, and goes beyond the original request from their manager. _This_ conversation is consistent with our culture, and it sets up their next conversation as well.

-In the event that a conversation doesn't fail any tests and _still_ feels inconsistent with our culture, we're probably just missing a supporting principle.
+In the event that a conversation doesn't fail any tests and _still_ feels inconsistent with our culture, we're probably just missing an axiom.
 If this happens, bring the conversation to your manager so you can run it through the test suite together and identify what's missing—as our culture matures, our test suite must mature with it.